Captain4LK/SoftLK-lib/README.md

 	```
 	cd SoftLK-lib/lib
 	gcc -O3 -c ../src/*.c ../src/backend/backend_sdl2_gl.c -lm -lSDL2 -lGL #Compile to object files first
-	ar cr libSLK.a *.o #Then link them together
+	ar crs libSLK.a *.o #Then link them together
 	```

 5. If everything went right you are now ready to start using SoftLK.
 Now you can either look at some of the examples, look at the [Getting started](https://codeberg.org/Captain4LK/SoftLK-lib/wiki/Getting-started) wikipage or figure things out yourself by looking at the source.